twilio/video-quickstart-ios/README.md

 You will also find additional examples that provide more advanced use cases of the Video SDK.
 The currently included examples are as follows:

-- [AudioDevice](AudioDeviceExample) - Provide your own means to playback and record audio using a custom `TVIAudioDevice` and [CoreAudio](https://developer.apple.com/documentation/coreaudio).
+- [AudioDevice](AudioDeviceExample) - Provide your own means to playback and record audio using a custom `AudioDevice` and [CoreAudio](https://developer.apple.com/documentation/coreaudio).
 - [AudioSink](AudioSinkExample) - Access raw audio samples and record them to disk using [AVFoundation](https://developer.apple.com/documentation/avfoundation).
 Perform live voice recognition using Apple's [Speech](https://developer.apple.com/documentation/speech) framework.
 - [ARKit](ARKitExample) - Captures augmented reality content with `ARKit` and uses `SceneKit` to place objects in the virtual scene.
-The resulting rendering is previewed locally, and shared in a `TVIRoom` via a custom `TVIVideoSource` source.
-This app requires Xcode 13 & iOS 12.2.
+The resulting rendering is previewed locally, and shared in a `Room` via a custom `VideoSource` source.
-- [AVPlayer](AVPlayerExample) - Shows how to use `AVPlayer` to stream Audio & Video content while connected to a `TVIRoom`.
+- [AVPlayer](AVPlayerExample) - Shows how to use `AVPlayer` to stream Audio & Video content while connected to a `Room`.
 - [CallKit](VideoCallKitQuickStart) - Shows how to use Twilio Video with the [CallKit](https://developer.apple.com/reference/callkit) framework.
 - [DataTrack](DataTrackExample) - Shows how to use the Data Track APIs for interactive drawing.
 - [Collaboration App](https://github.com/twilio/twilio-video-app-ios) - A collaboration app that demonstrates how to use the Room API for multiparty conferencing.
-- [ReplayKit](ReplayKitExample) - Shows how to use ReplayKit to share the screen, and microphone via `TVIVideoSource` and `TVIAudioDevice`.
+- [ReplayKit](ReplayKitExample) - Shows how to use ReplayKit to share the screen, and microphone via `VideoSource` and `AudioDevice`.
-- [Screen Capturer](ScreenCapturerExample) - Use a custom `TVIVideoSource` to capture the contents of a `WKWebView`.
+- [Screen Capturer](ScreenCapturerExample) - Use a custom `VideoSource` to capture the contents of a `WKWebView`.

 ## Setup an Access Token Server